 - Gasses such as radon and carbon monoxide.
 You should test your home for radon.
-It is very dangerous substance and doesn't cause noticeably visible signs.
+It is a very dangerous substance and doesn't cause noticeably visible signs.

 Not sure if your indoor air is healthy or not?

-Use laser particle counter.
+Use a laser particle counter.
 It will help you monitor air quality in your home.
 The counter's readings give you an overall idea of the entire amount of particles.
 If you want to know exactly what types of allergens are crawling in your air, you can use an allergen test kit.

 How Our Website Can Help?

-All of the knowledge on this site is given as a free service to help you recognize the real causes of poor indoor air, the consequences it has on people and how it can be fixed.
+All of the knowledge on this site is given as a free service to help you recognize the real causes of poor indoor air, the consequences it has on people, and how it can be fixed.